 Red Earth, known as Warzard (ウォーザード , Wōzādo) in Japan, is a 1996 fantasy-themed head-to-head Fighting Game released by Capcom as a coin-operated arcade game.
 It was the first game for Capcom's CP System III hardware, the same hardware on which the later Street Fighter III and JoJos Bizarre Adventure games ran.
-Red Earth is the only CPS III video game which has never been officially ported to home platforms or subjected to Capcom Sequel Stagnation, although its characters have appeared in later Capcom games.
+Red Earth is the only CPS III video game that has never been officially ported to home platforms or subjected to Capcom Sequel Stagnation, although its characters have appeared in later Capcom games.
 That eventually changed when it was announced in February of 2022 that Red Earth would join nine other games in Capcom Fighting Collection for current platforms with Rollback-based online play to be released the following summer.

 There are four selectable characters and eight computer-controlled opponents; and two game modes, Quest and Versus.
 In Quest Mode, the player chooses one of the four main characters, and progresses through a story while battling the various boss characters and gaining experience.
 In Versus Mode, two players fight against each other, but they can only choose from the four main characters.
 Red Earth also uses a special password system that allows the player to play the game later on the same skill level reached when it ended the last time.
 The character is able to "learn" special attacks and gain new equipment depending on the skill level that has been reached.